Mary Baker Eddy House (Lynn, Massachusetts): Description and history

-The Mary Baker Eddy House stands in Lynn's Diamond district, a residential are of high-quality 19th-century homes.
+The Mary Baker Eddy House stands in Lynn's Diamond district, a residential area of high-quality 19th-century homes.
 It is on the south side of Broad Street (US Route 1A), midway between Portland and Atlantic Streets.
 It is a modest 2 1/2-story wood-frame structure, with a front-facing gabled roof and clapboarded exterior.
 The gables and eaves are adorned with paired Italianate brackets, and windows are topped by bracketed lintel caps.

 The house was built between 1870 and 1871, probably by the builder of a nearby house, with which it shares some architectural features.
 It was purchased in 1875 by Mary Glover, who married Asa Gilbert Eddy in 1877.
 She was resident here when the first edition of Science and Health with Key to the Scriptures was published in 1875.
 In 1882 the Eddys moved to Boston, renting and then selling this property.
 It was purchased by the local Christian Science church in 1902, and was turned over to the Mother Church in 1916.
 Since 1906 it has served as an exhibition space for the church.